 - Vibe: Leafy, lived-in, genuinely local

 - Transport: Moderate.
-Bangsar LRT exists, but the neighborhood spreads.
-Grab is your main tool.
+Bangsar LRT exists, but Grab is your main tool here.

 The streets here have actual trees.
 The cafes have good espresso and tables that aren’t trying to turn over in 40 minutes.
-The brunch spots fill with locals and expats who aren’t performing anything for anyone.
-After five days of heavy sightseeing in central KL, Bangsar feels like a full exhale.
+Telawi Street is the main strip for cafes and restaurants.
+After five days of sightseeing in central KL, Bangsar feels like a full exhale.

 KL Sentral: For Early Flights, Transit Days, and Nothing Else